 If we are unable to protect our intellectual property, we may lose valuable assets and experience reduced market share.
 Efforts to protect our intellectual property may be costly to resolve, require additional costly litigation and could divert management attention.
-Our obligation to indemnify customers increases during a downturn.
+We also agree to indemnify customers for certain claims, and such obligations are more likely to increase during downturns.